TMJ (or Temporal Mandibular Joint) pain can be horrible. Jaw movements such as chewing, talking, and smiling is often painful.

 Most people don't even realize they are clenching or grinding their teeth and many even do this in their sleep.

-It is often a dentist or dental hygienist that calls our attention to that fact that we are grinding teeth.
+It is often a dentist or dental hygienist that calls our attention to that fact that we are grinding teeth, or when headaches appear more often.

 Some symptoms might include jaw pain or popping in or around the joint, headaches, toothaches, earaches, dizziness, nausea, sinus pressure or pain, clenching, reduced ability to open or close the mouth, or pain when biting or chewing.